 Joe reconciles with Love, who convinces him to stay in LA, and Forty finally finishes the script, deducing correctly that Beck’s ex-boyfriend killed her in a crime of passion.
 Forty confesses to Joe that as a teen he blacked out and murdered his au pair lover.
 The next morning when he wakes up, Joe races to Delilah before the handcuff timer can go off, only to find her dead inside the vault.
 Joe tries to retrace his steps while under the influence because he does not believe he murdered Delilah.
 Suspecting Will, Joe calls him in, but he is in Manila as promised.
 Joe learns from Calvin that he came to Anavrin with Forty to get some groceries.
 Joe learns from Forty that he dropped Joe off to “visit Delilah” and then Forty called Candace.
 Candace and Forty argue, but in examining her video call from Forty, Candace sees Joe and the location where he was dropped off.
 She arrives at the storage unit to find Joe standing over Delilah’s body in the vault, and locks Joe in.
 She calls Love to prove to her that Joe is a very dangerous man.
 Love arrives and Joe, believing he is a murderer, confesses everything to Love, and apologizes to Candace.
 Love then murders Candace and professes her love for Joe.
 Love reveals to Joe that she made him fall in love with her by meticulously studying his past.
 She also admits to murdering both Forty’s au-pair and Delilah.
 Joe’s image of Love is shattered as he understands that he is “her Beck”.

 So….
 Earlier I mentioned there is no real comparison between Joe and Dexter… Both shows are about serial killers… yes… but that is really where the comparison ends.
+Both based on novels … but I mean what isn’t based on a novel at this point?
 The one thing I find funny is everyone was clowning on You for using voice overs (Joe’s inner monologue.)
 Saying the show is not as dynamic without them.
 Funny enough, it is not the first show to do this…. and I don’t remember anyone saying it about Dexter.
 Dexter’s inner monologues… were really about the same… kinda creepy… and sometimes humorous.

 Dexter is also coming back for another season after an 8 year run.
 Fun times.
 But lets compare the apples and oranges.
 From the outset of the show… Dexter lets us know about his dark passenger… and that he’s a serial killer.
 He leans into it.
 (He is a serial killer of other bad people….) but he is who he is and his inner monologue doesn’t shy away from it.
 There is no sugar coating about what he does or what he is.
 His job as a blood splatter analyst for the Miami PD allows him to scope out his next victims.
 And then he hunts them down.
 (I remember seeing an interview with Michael C. Hall… where he talked about the audience of Dexter is made to feel like accomplices in his actions… so they are constantly hoping he….. and by extension them… don’t get caught.
 I found this notion interesting.)
 Dexter’s killings come out of planning and calculation.
 There is nothing random about his attacks which is why he is able to stay under the radar for so long.
 At a young age, Dexter felt homicidal urges directed by an inner voice he calls “the Dark Passenger”; when that voice cannot be ignored, he “lets the Dark Passenger do the driving”.